Resources for Students and Teachers

-- Each One Teach One Tour (3rd-5th grades): We’ve spent many months developing new interactive tours that will make your students’ museum experience fun and educational.
-Each One Teach One Tour is a scavenger hunt in which pairs of students learn about Routt County history by searching the museum for information, piecing together clues with artifacts about their topic, and presenting this information to their classmates.
-With the guidance of our experienced tour guides, students learn about our local history and teach their fellow classmates.
+- Each One Teach One Tour (3rd-5th grades): Interactive tours provide a museum experience that is fun and educational.
+Each One Teach One is a hands-on exhibit tour where students learn about our local history and teach their classmates.

-- Colorado History Take Out (K-5th grades): Tread of Pioneers Museum staff received training from Denver’s History Colorado Center to implement two new Colorado history programs for elementary students.
-These three programs, “Western Work”, “Moving Day” and “Ute Knowledge” are extensive hands-on learning kits that include large floor maps, artifacts, historical photographs and fact sheets, and interactive learning activities that we can bring into your classrooms.
+- Colorado History Take Out (K-5th grades): Tread of Pioneers Museum staff received training from Denver’s History Colorado Center to implement three Colorado history programs for elementary students.
+“Western Work”, “Moving Day” and “Ute Knowledge” are extensive hands-on learning kits meeting state standards, that include large floor maps, artifacts, historical photographs and fact sheets, and interactive learning activities that we can bring to you.